Updated: Aug 1

 What images come to mind when you envision summer?
-Perhaps you think of the green grasses, starry skies, a cold glass of lemonade, and smiling faces of loved ones.
-As we look back on our year, generally our favorite shots were taken during our bright, playful summer moments.
+Perhaps you think of the green grasses, starry skies, a cold glass of lemonade, and the smiling faces of loved ones.
+As we look back on the year, our favorite shots were generally taken during bright, playful summer moments.

-With just a few weeks left of the bustling summer season, here are our tips for capturing your best images this summer!
+With just a few weeks left of the bustling summer season, here are our summer photography tips for capturing your best images!

 #1 Make the Most of “Golden Hour”

-If you’d like some amazing vacation photos, set the alarm in the morning, or find a less crowded area as evening sets in.
+If you want to take amazing summer vacation photos, set the alarm in the morning, or find a less crowded area as evening sets in.
 You can also look for an overcast day to filter out harsh light and perfectly illuminate faces and landscapes with a soft, natural light.

 #2 Learn to Work with Harsh Sunlight

-If you prefer not to have dark shadows in the frame, find a shady spot for people to gather.
+If you prefer not to have dark shadows in the frame, one summer photography tip is to find, a shady spot for people to gather.
 A lightly shaded spot can help eliminate funky shadows and squinty eyes.

 #3 Perfect your Portraits

-Whether you have a smartphone or camera with a portrait mode option or not, you can capture some awesome portrait shots this summer with the right positioning.
+Whether you have a smartphone or camera with a portrait mode option or not, you can capture some awesome summer portrait shots with the right positioning.

 Climbing not your thing?
 You can also take a shot level with your subject and get great portraits.
-Make sure the sun is directly behind you and your subject is in front of you.
-Tap on your subject to be sure your photo focuses on their face.
+One of our favorite summer photo tips is to make sure the sun is directly behind you and your subject is in front of you.
+Tap your screen on your subject to be sure your photo focuses on their face.
 Play with the light until you’ve got it shining on them just right for the colors of the face to be illuminated.

 This means the sun is behind your subject and you are shooting from in front of your subject.
 Put the brightest source of light directly behind your subject to create high contrast and more interest.
 Capture the colors in the sky or the silhouettes of trees off to the side to frame the picture perfectly.